ldgallery/ldgallery/viewer/ldgallery-viewer.7.md

 The information panel at the bottom of the sidebar displays various metadata about the currently viewed item.
 Those include the title, date and description of the file or directory.

-Items of the following formats can be opened and visualised within the web application:
+Items of the following formats can be opened and visualized within the web application:

 * Pictures (Bitmap, JPEG, PNG, TIFF, HDR, GIF)
 * Videos (OGV, WebM, Matroska, MPEG-4)